lsphillips/TemplateFunctionExpressEngine/README.md

 It is a subtle change, but you can now test the template function by executing it with a renderer of your own, allowing you to assert that the `address` partial was rendered without knowing what is returned.

 The default renderer provided by the engine is `templateFunctionExpressEngine.renderTemplateFunction()` (the same method that renders your template functions).
-You can provide your own partial template renderer at engine creation.
-For example:
+You can provide your own partial template renderer at engine creation:

 ``` js
 templateFunctionExpressEngine.createEngine(